 I love children and envy their sense wonder.
 As I watched the girls sleeping yesterday, I also envied their peace-filled sleep.
 Last night, I ended up sleeping for ten hours straight.
 That isn’t the norm, but I believe my exposure to wonder, love, and the sweet peace of watching them sleep must have been part of my own peace-filled sleep last night.
 I was shocked when I saw light coming in the window and couldn’t believe my eyes when I saw the clock.

 Love makes the world a different place, and that’s what “The Innkeeper’s Daughter” is all about.
-God’s love came down to where I am in the form of an innocent child.
+God’s love came down in the form of an innocent child.
 Children make a beautiful difference in this world when we listen and take time to hear what they have to say.
 When I model the girls wide-eyed wonder and join their giggles of glee when we play, joy and love come together in a way that is appropriate for this special time of year.
 So, take the time to wonder and giggle today.
 You’ll thank God for it later:)